angular/angular/aio/content/guide/reactive-forms.md

 and a checkbox for the `sidekick`.

 You must bind the option's value property with `[value]="state"`.
-If you do not bind the value, the select shows the first option form the data model.
+If you do not bind the value, the select shows the first option from the data model.

 The component _class_ defines control properties without regard for their representation in the template.
 You define the `state`, `power`, and `sidekick` controls the same way you defined the `name` control.